iterative/dvc.org/content/docs/start/data-pipelines.md

 that produce a final result.

 DVC pipelines and their data can also be easily versioned (using Git).
-This allows you to better organize your project, and reproduce your workflow and results later exactly as they were built originally!
-This allows you to capture simple ETL workflows, better organize data science projects, or build detailed machine learning pipelines (to name a few uses).
+This allows you to better organize projects, and reproduce your workflow and results later — exactly as they were built originally!
+For example, you could capture a simple ETL workflow, organize a data science project, or build a detailed machine learning pipeline.

 ## Pipeline stages